JohriLab/Bvalcalc/docs/source/modules/genome.rst

   Note that ``s`` and ``proportion_synonymous`` should be set in the parameters file when active.

 **-\-hri**
     If included, will enable post-hoc calculation of B under HRI (B'; Becher and Charlesworth 2025), for low recombination regions.
-By default, classic B values are used in these regions.
+Note that this is experimental and largely untested, see supplement in the manuscript.

 **-\-prior_Bmap [path/to/prior_Bmap.csv]**
     Optional prior B-value map (``.csv`` format).
 Used to multiply the newly calculated B-values by a per-site prior (e.g. for regions under different selection parameters).
 Format: ``Chromosome,Start,Conserved,B``.
 Note that ``Conserved`` is required for parsing but does not affect output